Vision, Mission, and Core Values

 Because we believe that enduring progressive change begins with and is sustained by persistent personal growth, we bring to people a model for personal and organizational effectiveness which replaces silence with information, assumptions with a diversity of insights, and powerlessness with a sense of personal responsibility.

-Be Present is dedicated to building sustainable leadership for social justice through four mission-driven strategies
+Be Present builds transformative leadership for social justice by:

 - Providing intensive training and ongoing systems of support to build leadership skills, knowledge, and abilities.